uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * The inbox receives all the new posts from who you follow, as well as "follow requests," likes, and comments you should be aware of.
 * Remember: the inbox is not something on the UI or the API for local clients!
 The inbox is the way that a node becomes aware of posts, likes, comments, follow requests, that it should be aware of from other nodes.
-* URL: ://service/authors/{AUTHOR_ID}/inbox
+* URL: ://service/api/authors/{AUTHOR_SERIAL}/inbox
     * POST [remote]: send a post to the author
-      * if the type is "post" then add that post to AUTHOR_ID's inbox
+      * if the type is "post" then add that post to AUTHOR_SERIAL's inbox
-      * if the type is "follow" then add that follow is added to AUTHOR_ID's inbox to approve later
+      * if the type is "follow" then add that follow is added to AUTHOR_SERIAL's inbox to approve later
-      * if the type is "Like" then add that like to AUTHOR_ID's inbox
+      * if the type is "Like" then add that like to AUTHOR_SERIAL's inbox
-      * if the type is "comment" then add that comment to AUTHOR_ID's inbox
+      * if the type is "comment" then add that comment to AUTHOR_SERIAL's inbox
 * When sending/updating posts, body is a [post object](#example-post-object)
 * When sending/updating comments, body is a [comment object](#example-comment-object)
 * When sending/updating likes, body is a [like object](#example-like-object)